paveliz/TwoFragmentsExamplePart1/README.md

 # TwoFragmentsExamplePart1

-This is a very simple example about how to manipulate two fragments with diferent main layouts.
+This is a very simple example of how to manipulate two fragments with different main layouts.

-The main objective of these example is:
+The main objective of this example is:

 - Show "how two" fragments interaction.
 - Show "how to" manipulate the "landscape" layout change also combining two fragments.